gina-santana/Parkinsons_image_classification/README.md

 * Apps that may be able to take in a snapshot image of a spiral or wave drawn by a patient that may be used in clinics or pharmacies for patients who suspect they may have early signs of Parkinson's Disease

 ## Future Studies
+* Combine models to take in both spiral and wave images
+* Continue to improve efficiency and accuracy of the current spiral and wave models